 Most bar tape is available in a wide range of colors and styles to suit all tastes and fashions.
 Whether you want to play it safe with a simple black, color match with details on your bike, or stand out with an eye-catching fluro gradient, there will be a bar tape that suits everyone.

-Remember lighter colors will quickly show dirt and grime and require a little extra care to keep looking at its best.
-If you're looking to simply fit and forget then a classic black will stay looking good for a long time.
+Remember lighter colors will quickly show dirt and grime and require a little extra care to keep it looking its best.
+If you'd prefer to just fit and forget, then a classic black will stay looking good for a long time.